shrese/Credit_Risk_Analysis/README.md

 * Across all models are the same with a precision score for high risk customers at 1% and low risk customers at 100%.
 This is interesting when comparing to the f1 score as the models are all comparable to each other except for ClusterCentroids.
 The low risk customers are at 60% on the CLusterCentroids whit the other models are 70%+ range.

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models
+## Summary

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

 There is a recommendation on which model to use, or there is no recommendation with a justification